 Everything introduced into our air indoors is pushed around by these molecules.
 That is how smells, odors, germs, viruses, and dust spread so quickly.
 When we look up at the sunlight coming through the blinds or our atrium windows we can the dust particles seem to be dancing in midair.

-The movement of particles in the air has two critical impacts on our health:
+Chiefly, the movement of particles in the air has two critical impacts on our health:

 1) Large particles float longer than average.